Adaptive, symmetry-informed Bayesian metrology for precise quantum technology measurements

 is the loss associated with the vector of outcomes $\boldsymbol{n}$, based on the posterior $p(\theta|{\boldsymbol{n}}, \boldsymbol{y})$; $\boldsymbol{y}$ is a vector of control parameters; and $\tilde{\theta}_{\boldsymbol{y}}(\boldsymbol{n})$ is an estimator function, whose form we need to decide.
 To do so, we minimise Eq.~\eqref{eq:loss-fom} with respect to $\tilde{\theta}_{\boldsymbol{y}}(\boldsymbol{n})$ using variational calculus.
 This identifies the \emph{optimal} estimator $\tilde{\vartheta}_{\boldsymbol{y}}({\boldsymbol{n}})$, in the sense of leading to minimal information loss, as solution to \cite{jaynes2003probability, riley2006mathematical}

-To solve Eq.~\eqref{eq:opt-est-eq}, a loss function must be chosen.
+To solve Eq.~\eqref{eq:opt-est-eq}, a specific loss function must be chosen.
 Phase estimation, for instance, deals with circular parameters and so it relies on trigonometric losses such as $\mathcal{L}(\tilde{\theta},\theta) = 4\,\mathrm{sin}^2[(\tilde{\theta} - \theta)/2]$ \cite{demkowicz2011optimal}.
 For parameters other than phases, the quadratic loss

-can account for errors in a wide range of information-theoretic scenarios \cite{tsang2022generalized, tsang2023operational}.
-Here, $f$, which is the symmetry function previously introduced, maps the hypothesis $\theta$ into a location (or shift) hypothesis $f(\theta)$ \cite{rubio2024first}, in the sense that the aforementioned $\mathcal{L}_f$ is invariant under translations $f(\theta') = f(\theta) + c$, with arbitrary constant $c$ \cite{jaynes2003probability, linden2014bayesian}.
+discussed in the main text can account for errors in a wide range of information-theoretic scenarios \cite{tsang2022generalized, tsang2023operational}.
+Here, $f$, identified as a symmetry function in this work, maps the hypothesis $\theta$ into a location (or shift) hypothesis $f(\theta)$ \cite{rubio2024first}, in the sense that the aforementioned $\mathcal{L}_f$ is invariant under translations $f(\theta') = f(\theta) + c$, with arbitrary constant $c$ \cite{jaynes2003probability, linden2014bayesian}.
 Those parameters for which $f$ exists are thus referred to as location-isomorphic \cite{rubio2024first}.
-Use of Eq.~\eqref{eq:quadratic-loss} allows Eq.~\eqref{eq:opt-est-eq} to be straightforwardly solved, finding the estimator function \eqref{eq:opt-est}.
-Under the quadratic loss criterion \eqref{eq:quadratic-loss}, this estimator is optimal for any parameter range, sample size, prior, and likelihood function.
+Use of the loss function \eqref{eq:quadratic-loss} allows the variational problem in Eq.~\eqref{eq:opt-est-eq} to be straightforwardly solved, finding the optimal estimator function $\tilde{\vartheta}_{\boldsymbol{y},f}(\boldsymbol{n})$ defined in Eq.~(3) of the main text.
+The optimality of this estimator holds for arbitrary parameter ranges, sample sizes, priors, and likelihood functions.